TissueMAPS/TissueMAPS/docs/user_guide.rst

 The response has status code ``200``, meaning there were no errors, and the content of type ``application/json`` with the list of existing experiments.
 In this case, there is only one experiment named ``test`` that belongs to the ``demo`` user.

-The same logic also applies to more complex requests that require additional parameters.
+The same logic also applies to more complex `query strings <https://en.wikipedia.org/wiki/Query_string>`_ with additional parameters.

-To download an image for channel ``wavelength-1`` you could send a request like this:
+To download an image for a specific channel you could send a request like this:

 .. code-block:: http

-    GET /experiments/MQ==/channels/wavelength-1/image-files?plate_name=plate01,cycle_index=0,well_name=D03,x=0,y=0,tpoint=0,zplane=0
+    GET /experiments/MQ==/channels/dG1hcHM0/image-file?plate_name=plate01,cycle_index=0,well_name=D03,x=0,y=0,tpoint=0,zplane=0

 The server would respond with a message that contains the requested image as *PNG*-compressed binary data, which can be written to a file client-side using the provided filename: